5l1v3r1/forework/README.md

 help investigators to find relevant forensic evidence in the most efficient way possible, depending on the computing resources at their disposal.

-You can have a look at the early design at the [project draft](documentation/project_draft.pdf).
+You can have a look at the early design at the [project draft](documentation/project_draft.pdf) and at the [literature review presentation](documentation/M1 - Literature review.pdf).

 # But why?